J&K floods: ISL footballer Wadoo can't get in touch with his parents

-Former India midfielder and FC Pune City's Kashmir-based player has been trying in vain for almost a fortnight to get in touch with his parents who are stranded in Jammu & Kashmir's flood-hit capital city of Srinagar
+Former India midfielder, FC Pune City's player has been trying in vain for almost a fortnight to get in touch with his parents who are stranded in Jammu & Kashmir's capital city of Srinagar

 The last 10 days have been among the most testing phases of Mehrajuddin Wadoo's life.
 The former India footballer has been frantically trying to get in touch with his parents — 60-year-old Mohammad Sultan Wadoo and 52-year-old Hajra Wadoo — who live in Srinagar's Rainawari area that has been inundated by floods leaving nearly 1.5 lakh stranded and at least 250 dead in the state of Jammu & Kashmir.